Template variables define the Style Settings that a campaign manager can edit when editing email content.

 - Default value - The value that will first show up after selecting the variable in the email.
 Also, the variable can be reset to this value in the campaign.

-- Editable - When ticked, the variable will be editable in the campaign.
+- Editable by the editor of the campaign - When ticked, the variable will be editable in the campaign.

 Here are some examples of the different variable types: